Ju-an/U073U5KPQDT-MLOps-WeldSpot/README.md

 From Roboflow we only require an API key so they allow us to download datasets from python code.

-I provided the API key of my account to save your time creating more accounts.
-But in case my key stops working you can create an account and set the key following these steps:

 1. Access [Robofow](https://app.roboflow.com/) and sign-in.
 2. Browse to the [Weld quality inspection Dataset](https://universe.roboflow.com/welding-2bplp/weld-quality-inspection-rei9l/dataset/9) we are going to use.
 3. In the upper right corner, click on **Download Dataset**, select _Pascal VOC_ format, _show download code_ option and click _Continue_.